IgorLadnik/graphql-service/README.md

 This PoC project

+- automatically generates GQL schema out of ontology types at the start of service,
 - supports schemaless GQL Web server with requests both as GQL and plain text,
 - provides uniform infrastructure for preparation of types hierarchy tree and activation of resolve functions,
 - illustrates resolve functions for test cached data and SQL Server storage.